 IPPC The International Plant Protection Convention (IPPC) is an international plant health agreement that aims to protect cultivated and wild plants by preventing the introduction and spread of pests.
-International travel and trade are greater ever before.
-As people and commodities move around the world, organisms that present risks to plants travely and travely are the Organization - ◆ There are over 180 contracting partie to the RPC - Each contracting party has a national party processor organization (NPPO) and ap-Official IPPO ontact point. - ◆ Nine regional plant protection and sization (RPPOs) work to facilitate the implementation of the second countries. - ◆ IPPC liaises with revant introductional organizations to help build region, and reasonal capacities. - The Secretarist is proposed by the good and Agriculture Organization of the Units Marsons (FAO).

-International Plant Protection Convention (IPPC) Viale delle Terme di Caracalla, 00153 Rome, Italy Tel: +39 06 5705 4812 - Fax: +39 06 5705 4819 Email: ippc@fao.org - Web: www.ippc.int
+International travel and trade are greater bever before.
+As people and commodities move around the world, organisms that present risks to plants travely and travely are the Organization - ◆ There are over 180 contracting parties to the RPC - Each contracting party has a national party processor organization (NPPO) and ap-Official IPPO ontact point. - ◆ Nine regional plant protection and sization (RPPOs) work to facilitate the implementation of the second countries. - IPPC liaises with a evant introductional organizations to help build region. and regional capacities. - The Secretariatis projected by the good and Agriculture Organization of the Units Nations (FAO).
+Food and Agriculture Organization of the United Nations IPPC Secretariat Viale delle Terme di Caracalla, 00153 Rome, Italy Tel: +39 06 5705 4812 Email: ippc@fao.org | Web: www.ippc.int